JpCurada/neusoftmnl-attendance-system/README.md

 - Visualization: Analyze the processed data through the visualization of multiple logs and missed punches.
 The application uses progress columns for a clear representation of the data.
 - Download: Finally, download the processed and styled attendance data in Excel format for offline analysis or record-keeping.

-## About the Developer
+## Feedback
-John Paul Curada
+If you have any feedback, please reach out to John Paul Curada.

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jpcurada/)